lenderpanel

 Recently asked questions about conveyancing in West Sussex

-I am buying my first flat in West Sussex with a mortgage from Yorkshire Building Society.
-The sellers would not reduce the price so I negotiated 6k of additionals instead.
-The sale representative told me not inform my lawyer about this extras as it may affect my loan with Yorkshire Building Society.
-Is this normal?.
+I am buying a new build house in West Sussex benefiting from help to buy.
+The developers would not move on the price so I negotiated 6k of additionals instead.
+The sale representative suggested that I not reveal to my solicitor about this side-deal as it would put at risk my loan with the bank.
+Should I keep quiet?.

 All lenders require a Disclosure of Incentives Form from the builder of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.